🔥Key moments from Harvey Weinstein’s rape trial🔥

 (Reuters) – Harvey Weinstein’s lawyers concluded their defense in the once-powerful Hollywood producer’s rape trial in New York on Tuesday.

-FILE PHOTO: Film producer Harvey Weinstein arrives at New York Criminal Court for his sexual assault trial in the Manhattan borough of New York City, New York, U.S., February 11, 2020.
-REUTERS/Jeenah Moon
+FILE PHOTO: Film producer Harvey Weinstein arrives at New York Criminal Court for his sexual assault trial in the Manhattan borough of New York City, New York, U.S., January 9, 2020.
+REUTERS/Brendan McDermid/File Photo

 Weinstein, 67, has pleaded not guilty to charges he sexually assaulted two women, Mimi Haleyi and Jessica Mann, and faces life in prison if convicted on the most serious charge, predatory sexual assault.

-Below are key moments from the weeks-long trial in a state courtroom in Manhattan.
+Below are highlights from the weeks-long trial in a state courtroom in Manhattan.

 OUTSIDE THE COURTHOUSE